Hsgngr/hosgungor/README.md

 # Ege Hosgungor's Portfolio

-The Github Repo of my Porfolio
+## The github repo of my porfolio.

 [continue with the portfolio](https://hsgngr.github.io/hosgungor/) 🔗